WWE News: Kofi Kingston Shares Thoughts After Losing Title In Squash Match

 Kofi Kingston’s WWE Championship reign came to an end on Friday Night SmackDown in a match with Brock Lesnar, as The Inquisitr reported.
 While most WWE fans weren’t surprised to see “The Beast” walk away with his fifth championship, the nature of Kingston’s loss was divisive.
 The match was over in seven seconds after Lesnar hit his F-5 finishing maneuver right after the bell rang.

 After the match, Cain Velasquez made his WWE debut by giving Lesnar a post-match beatdown, with the former UFC Heavyweight Champion’s appearance overshadowing the title bout.
-However, Kingston did share his thoughts on the loss, revealing that he was disappointed in his performance.
+However, as documented by 411Mania, Kingston did share his thoughts on the loss, revealing that he was disappointed in his performance.

 “It’s a lot of emotions, to be honest.
 You know that your championship reign is not gonna last forever.
 But to have it go out like that, obviously, I knew what kind of man I was up against.
 Maybe I was a little bit too anxious.
 I’ll go back and watch the tape and see exactly where it went wrong.
 There’s not much tape to watch.
 It is what it is.”